FaizahMalik/cfg-games-project/README.md

 **MVP**

 Our plan was to first define and create a Minimum Viable Product (MVP).
 As an MVP, program should allow the user to:
-- Select a random word from a words list,
+- Select a random word from a words list
 - Show the selected words in a hidden format i.e. "_ _ _ _"
 - Allow the user to guess a letter or word
 - Process that guess and tell them whether they are wrong or right